SEXUALLY TRANSMITTED DISEASES – A PUBLIC HEALTH CRISIS

 THE STD LIES

+The media and the medical profession spread many lies about STDs.
 The following lies are taught to many doctors and found at many prestigious medical websites such as Planned Parenthood.

 LIE #1.
 This is the warning above.
 Just because you have had sex or had a rape and are infected with STDs does not mean that more sex is not a problem.
 It is a problems and it will give you more diseases.
 Don’t fall for this lie!